 Alcohol can be like a poison to the body.
 It kills cells.
 Heavy drinking over a long time can greatly harm the body’s organs.
 These can include the brain, heart, liver, and pancreas.
 Chronic drinking also harms the digestive tract.
 It harms the immune system as well.
 This leaves the body vulnerable to serious disease.

 Alcoholism can lead to a type of distorted thinking known as “alcohol-think.”
 One of the most common forms of this is denial.
 This is when the person denies that drinking is a problem.
-They may deny that any of the problems in their life are caused by drinking.
+He or she may deny that any of the problems in his or her life are caused by drinking.
+For some alcohol abusers, psychological traits such as impulsiveness, low self-esteem and a need for approval prompt inappropriate drinking.
+Some people self-medicate with alcohol to cope with emotional problems.
+Availability and peer pressure can also play a role.
+People with money problems or who suffer physical abuse are at increased risk for alcohol abuse.